 North East Futures UTC also recognises that children are capable of abusing their peers.
-Peer on peer abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
-No peer on peer abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
+Peer on peer/child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
+No peer on peer/child on child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
 It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer Abuse Policy for detailed information.
+See Peer on Peer/Child on Child Abuse Policy for detailed information.